ninenineninefour/conways-game-of-life/README.md

 # conways-game-of-life
-simple implementation of Conway's game of life in JS
+Simple implementation of Conway's game of life in JS.
+View it [here](http://people.emich.edu/elewis23/CGOL/)